kamikai/deco2800-critique-1/slides.md

   - Modifying generator?

 Note:
-Since tiles form the backbone of what the world *is*, many different aspects interact with them.

-Hence: our primary feedback concern is integration with other features.
+Our primary feedback concern is integration with other features.
 Feedback on interface points?:
 	- Tile type creation
 	- Interaction (mine-time properties)
 	- Generator extensibility

+---

+## Questions?